 Choosing a family name after a Swiss wedding

-After entering a marriage or civil partnership in Switzerland, you are free to choose a family name.
+After entering a marriage, you are free to choose a family name.
 As of 2013, both spouses will retain their own surnames by default after they marry.
 However, the law states that you are allowed to both adopt either your surname or your spouse’s surname.
 If you would like to register a unique name, it is advised to contact your nation of citizenship for more information.

 Who to inform after changing your name in Switzerland